-For over 30 years, the licensed tennis court resurfacing contractors at North State Resurfacing has been turning cracked, dilapidated tennis courts into flat, level surfaces that are smoother than a baby’s bottom.
+For over 30 years, the licensed tennis court resurfacing contractors at North State Resurfacing have been turning cracked, dilapidated tennis courts into flat, level surfaces that are smoother than a baby’s bottom.

 Our extensive portfolio of work covers all corners of North Carolina, as well as parts of southern VA, and northern SC.
 Our happy customers come from apartment complexes, resorts, public parks, private residences, government installations, military bases, schools, and universities.